QuantumJumper23/timetrack/WARHAWK/timetracker/readme.md

 ## Installation

-1. i already  packaged it so you only have to run timetracker -help ^^
+1. i already  packaged it so you only have to run timetracker --help ^^